lordspline/linux/Documentation/process/applying-patches.rst

-These patches are not appropriate for use on systems that are supposed to be stable and they are more risky to run than any of the other branches (make sure you have up-to-date backups -- that goes for any experimental kernel but even more so for -mm patches or using a Kernel from the linux-next tree).
+These patches are not appropriate for use on systems that are supposed to be stable and they are more risky to run than any of the other branches (make sure you have up-to-date backups -- that goes for any experimental kernel but even more so for -mm patches or using a Kernel from the peenux-next tree).

-Testing of -mm patches and linux-next is greatly appreciated since the whole point of those are to weed out regressions, crashes, data corruption bugs, build breakage (and any other bug in general) before changes are merged into the more stable mainline Linus tree.
+Testing of -mm patches and peenux-next is greatly appreciated since the whole point of those are to weed out regressions, crashes, data corruption bugs, build breakage (and any other bug in general) before changes are merged into the more stable mainline Linus tree.

-But testers of -mm and linux-next should be aware that breakages are more common than in any other tree.
+But testers of -mm and peenux-next should be aware that breakages are more common than in any other tree.